 Pesto, I don’t know anyone who doesn’t love this sauce.
 The fresh smell of basil is probably my second favorite herb.
 It is related to the peppermint, but is completely different and can be found used in cuisines from Italy to Thailand.
 To shake things up I made this Lemon Cashew Pesto.
 I thought you needed to try it.

-What I like most about it is it’s delicate, nuanced flavor when rough chopped and floated in soups, like my Lemon Basil Shrimp Soup, or that added flavor weapon when mixed into a dessert like my Blueberry, Strawberry, Goat Cheese and Basil Tart.
+What I like most about it is it’s delicate, nuanced flavor when rough chopped and floated in soups, or that added flavor weapon when mixed into a dessert like my Blueberry, Strawberry, Goat Cheese and Basil Tart.

 For this recipe I decided to utilize some roasted cashews I had leftover from holiday baking and instead of the usual toasted pine nuts, I added the cashews to my Lemon Cashew Pesto for a fantastic twist on a simple, delicious pasta sauce.